hdadvisors/chesterfield-market-analysis/docs/part-2b-1.md

 ### Number of rental homes

-The number of rental homes along the Route 1 corridor has increased by 26 percent between 2010 and 2020 - a total of 708 renter households.
-Much of this rental housing growth occurred in the latter half of the decade --- from 2014 and on.
-From 2010 to 2012, rental housing was in decline --- most likely a reflection of the latter year impacts from the Great Recession.
+The number of rental homes along the Route 1 corridor has increased by 26 percent between 2010 and 2020---a total of 708 renter households.
+Much of this rental housing growth occurred in the latter half of the decade, from 2014 and onward.

+From 2010 to 2012, rental housing was in decline---most likely a reflection of the latter year's impacts from the Great Recession.
 During this timeframe, the construction industry struggled to keep pace with the growing demand for new rental housing.

-From 2019 to 2020, there was a higher estimated percent change (13 percent)in renter homes than in previous years.
-Although this could be a significant impact of the COVID-19's impact on the rental housing market --- margins of error for the data in 2020 are also higher than previous years; and therefore, these changes should be interpreted with caution.
+From 2019 to 2020, there was a higher estimated percent change (13 percent) in renter homes than in previous years.
+Although this could be a significant impact of the COVID-19's impact on the rental housing market, margins of error for the data in 2020 are also higher than previous years; therefore, these changes should be interpreted with caution.

 <div class="figure">
 <img src="part-2b-1_files/figure-html/r1-rhh-1.png" alt="Renter households in Route 1 corridor" width="100%" style="border:none;" />